sliterok/sticker-gpt/README.md

 # Sticker GPT

 This project monitors notifications on the sora.com website.
-When new image generations are detected, it downloads the image, splits it into a 3x3 grid (9 parts), and sends the resulting image segments as stickers to a specified Telegram chat.
+When new image generations are detected, it downloads the image, splits it into a grid (typically 3x3 for 9 parts, but also supports 2x2 for 4 parts), and sends the resulting image segments as stickers to a specified Telegram chat.
 Additionally, it monitors video generations, sending the resulting videos, and provides real-time progress updates for ongoing tasks directly to the Telegram chat.

 ## Prerequisites